mapbox/mapbox-navigation-ios/readme.md

 navigation.routeProgress = RouteProgress(route: newRoute)
 ```

+## Examples

+We provide examples in Swift and Objective-C. Run `pod install` from the Example folder and open `Example.xcworkspace` to try it out.

 ## Running the example app

 1. If running in the simulator, you can simulate the user location by selecting `Debug` -> `Location` -> `City Bicycle Ride`